Using the CAS authentication source with SimpleSAMLphp

 Setting up the CAS authentication module

-Adding a authentication source
+Adding an authentication source

 Example authsource.php: